Published On: Mar 05 2013 03:30:44 PM CSTUpdated On: Jul 03 2014 01:00:00 AM CDT

 Going by the name John Cougar, John Mellencamp broke through in the 1980s, especially with his 1982 album "American Fool," which featured both "Hurts So Good" and "Jack & Diane."
 The rest of the decade saw him record songs such as "Crumblin' Down," "Pink Houses," "Lonely Ol' Night," "Small Town" and "R.O.C.K. in the U.S.A."

 The Cougar part of his name long gone, Mellencamp continues to record and perform today, including at the annual Farm Aid concert, which he cofounded in 1985 with Willie Nelson and Neil Young.
-He's seen here at an Obama-Biden campaign rally in Richmond, Va., on Nov.
-5, 2012.
+He's seen here in concert in Minneapolis, Minnesota, in February 2015.

 Canadian rocker Bryan Adams, seen here on the cover of his 1981 "You Want It, You Got It" album, was responsible for such 1980s hits as "Straight from the Heart," "Cuts Like a Knife," "Run to You," "Somebody," "Heaven" and "Summer of '69."